-Almost at once the board petitioned the Carnegie Foundation for a building, but because of dissension with the Township Advisory Board and the inability to agree on some local details, the proposed library building was written off the record on November 10, 1917.
-Dr. Webster still pursued the idea until he was advised the Foundation was no longer making appropriations for library buildings.
+Soon after the library was established, the Carnegie Foundation was petitioned for funds to build a library.
+Dissension with the Township Advisory Board and an inability to agree on local details led to the proposed library building project being abandoned on November 10, 1917.
+Dr. Webster still pursued the idea until he was advised the Carnegie Foundation was no longer making appropriations for library buildings.

-Until tax money became available, funding for the new library was provided by the Men's Forward Movement League.
-The roster listed 34 members, including C.O.
+Until property taxes became a source of funding for libraries, financial support for the new library was provided by the Men's Forward Movement League.
+Their roster listed 34 members, including C.O.
 Enos, the father of future Library Director, Marian Bollinger.

 Generous Support of Library

-In the early 1960s Fred Graham stalked into the library, tapping the floor with his cane, and said, “What this town needs is a new library.”
+In the early 1960s Fred Graham came into the library, tapped the floor with his cane, and said, “What this town needs is a new library.”
 The little white house that served as the library at that time had a leaky roof, sagging floors, and little space for programs or story hours.
-Mr. Graham had no children to leave his estate to, so he established a trust fund.
-The trust fund provided for living expenses of Mr. and Mrs. Graham and their housekeeper, Amelia Loechner Campbell, during their lifetimes, after which the South Whitley Library would be the sole recipient of the proceeds.

 New Century, More Changes

-In 2003, the board applied a second time for a $500,000 grant from the Indiana Office of Community and Rural Affairs to fund a library expansion that would include the installation of an elevator.
-When the second grant request was denied, the grantor suggested the library hold a fund drive to raise a greater percentage of matching funds.
+In 2003, the Library Board applied for a $500,000 grant from the Indiana Office of Community and Rural Affairs to fund a library expansion that would include the installation of an elevator.
+When the grant request was denied, the grantor suggested the library hold a fund drive to raise a greater percentage of matching funds.

-Led by recently hired director Darci Kessie, more than $100,000 was raised within six weeks through the generosity of individuals, families, local businesses, the Whitley County Community Foundation, the DEKKO Foundation, and the John and Hester Adams Trust.
-The Community and Rural Affairs grant request was then approved and construction began in the spring of 2006, and finished in the spring of 2007.
+Led by director Darci Kessie, more than $100,000 was raised within six weeks through the generosity of individuals, families, local businesses, the Whitley County Community Foundation, the DEKKO Foundation, and the John & Hester Adams Trust.
+The Community and Rural Affairs grant request was then approved and construction began on the new addition in the spring of 2006 and was completed in the spring of 2007.

-During construction, director Kessie applied for a grant from the Mary K. Peabody Foundation.
-The Foundation generously granted the funds to purchase all new shelving and furniture for the expansion.
-The Peabody Foundation also stepped in to assist when a new roof was needed.
+During the construction project, representatives from the Mary K. Peabody Foundation paid a visit to the library, resulting in an offer to purchase all new shelving and furniture for the expansion, and to assist with paying for a new roof for the entire library.

 The 2006-07 expansion and renovation enlarged the library by nearly fifty percent.
-The addition of an elevator made the lower level accessible to all.
-The expansion on the lower level provided two large community meeting rooms with kitchen access, two restrooms, and a large local history/genealogy room.
-The expansion on the main level provided room for a handicap accessible restroom, staff workroom, administration and bookkeeping offices, and an enlarged children’s room, complete with a whimsical tree “growing” into the ceiling.
-More room allows for a separate teen area.
+On the lower level, the project provided two large community meeting rooms with kitchen access, two restrooms, and a large local history/genealogy room.
+On the main level a family restroom, staff workroom, administration and bookkeeping offices, and an enlarged children’s room were added.

-Growth and improvements continued in the 2000s with the library adding a parking lot for its visitors on the east side of the building and creating designated handicapped parking on Front Street.
-With an eye to the future additional land was purchased for future expansion.
+Changes and improvements to the library continued throughout the 2000s with the addition of a parking lot on the east side of the building and designated parking spaces on Front Street.
+Land has also been purchased for possible future expansion.